AnnTuck/StockSearchApp/README.md

 Leave comments on GitHub regarding this app.

 Stock data provided by IEXTrading.com
 Code for the basic structure for this app obtained from Georgia Tech Coding Bootcamp.

-Improvements Pending:
+Find new code under the ***New Code comments.

+Things that I'd like to improve:

     Verify Stock Symbols:
-        Use a faster way to verify stock symbols
+        Use a faster way to verify stock symbols than loop.
             - Use of array find() method not yet implemented.
-    Footer:
-        Make it stick to the bottom of the page.

     Article Images:
         Add images to the articles.

     Weblinks:
         Make website links active.

-    Responsive:
-        Make the page fully responsive.

     Favorites w/cookies:
         Allow users to save favorite stocks with cookies.